Elijbet/Portfolio_App_2019_Seperate_Repo_Frontend/README.md

 #### Features:

-* Vue.js Material Component Framework — Vuetify.js
+* Vue.js Material Component Framework — Vuetify.js.
+* Rails API to handle articles, design portfolio items, and code portfolio items.
+* Carrierwave for uploading images.
+* Landing Page in Vue with a Toolbar routed to respective pages.
+* Preliminary pages
+* Add a New Blog Post form that posts to the backend.

 #### Things I want to accomplish: